 - Our Thrive mentoring scheme for second-year students

-- Gaining paid experience through the Reading Internship Scheme and Undergraduate Research Opportunities Programme (UROP).
+- Gaining paid experience through the Reading Internship Scheme.

 The Careers Centre also organises the annual Law Careers Fair, which is exclusively for our students to attend.